grpc/proposal/A32-xds-circuit-breaking.md

 in the LB policy tree.
 Since each CDS LB policy creates exactly one child EDS LB policy for endpoint discovery, both of them are part of the load balancing logic for requests sent to the specific cluster.
 Circuit breakers can be implemented in either policy.
-In order to easily record and report requests dropped by circuit breakers, we will implement circuit breaking in EDS LB policy.
+Since cluster load assignment drops are handled in EDS LB policy, it makes sense to handle circuit breaking drops in the same place.

 Each CDS LB policy will receive a configured limit for the maximum number of outstanding requests to hosts in the cluster that this policy is load balancing